doc-metrix/cpu/README.md

 ===
 ## Contributing

-To contribute to this specification, see the contributing [guide](https://github.com/doc-metrix/contributing).
-Any updates to the specification should be tagged.
+To contribute to this documentation, see the contributing [guide](https://github.com/doc-metrix/contributing).
+Any updates to the documentation should be tagged.

 ``` bash
 $ git tag -a <major.minor.patch> -m "[UPDATE] version."